Democracy or Dictatorship?

 As long as the CCP is in power, the constitution has no weight.

 All Things Chinese

-How many times I have to tell you that the books I recommended to you are the ones written and published hundreds even thousands of years ago and you can find them outside mainland China.
-What’s the point for you to repeat CCP’s approval?
-I feel you do have problems in understanding human language
+How many times do I have to tell you that the books I recommended to you are the ones written and published hundreds even thousands of years ago and you can find them outside mainland China?
+What’s the point of you repeating CPC’s approval?
+I feel you do have problems understanding human language.

-As for some American politicians’ and military personnel’s discussion over the possibility of bombing Chinese coastal cities, they are plenty online in both languages.
+As for some American politicians and military personnel’s discussions over the possibility of bombing Chinese coastal cities, they are plenty online in both languages.
 I’ve got enough of being your secretary.
 Do your own research (including CIA’s indirect funding program related to that repulsive cult Falungong.
 Here is a keyword: democracy endowment).

 In fact, bombing is more than just a discussion in words.

 Let me say this again, for the last time, Mao Zedong’s statement was a response to a war threat.
 If you are sensible, you wouldn’t arrogantly think he believed China could win a war without strategy and resources.
 Please don’t put your own silly idea into a great military strategist’s mind.